sveltejs/kit/documentation/faq/80-integrations.md

 ### How do I use a client-side only library that depends on `document` or `window`?

-Vite will attempt to process all imported libraries and may fail when encountering a library that is not compatible with SSR.
-[This currently occurs even when SSR is disabled](https://github.com/sveltejs/kit/issues/754).

-If you need access to the `document` or `window` variables or otherwise need it to run only on the client-side you can wrap it in a `browser` check:
+If you need access to the `document` or `window` variables or otherwise need code to run only on the client-side you can wrap it in a `browser` check:

 ```js
 import { browser } from '$app/env';